Peta Murray: Other activities

-Murray has worked as a freelance dramaturg and director, and taught playwriting at the University of Melbourne, RMIT University, Melbourne's CAE, and as co-facilitator of The Blak Writers Lab for Ilbijerri Theatre.
+Murray has worked as a freelance dramaturg and director, and taught playwriting at the University of Melbourne, RMIT University and Melbourne's CAE as co-facilitator of the Black Writers Lab (now BlackWrights), a program run by the Ilbijerri Theatre Company.

 In 2010, Murray co-founded, with clinical psychologist Kerrie Noonan, the not-for-profit arts-and-health organisation The GroundSwell Project.
-Its focus was on challenging Australia's culture of medicalised, institutionalised death and dying, and promoting a public health approach to deliver increased agency and broader choices at end-of-life.
-Murray served this organisation for many years in a pro bono capacity as its Creative Director before both she and Noonan stepped away in 2019.
+Its focus was on challenging Australia's culture of medicalised, institutionalised death and dying, and promoted a public health approach to deliver increased agency and broader choices at end-of-life.
+Murray served this organisation for many years in a pro bono capacity as its Creative Director, before both she and Noonan stepped away in 2019.
 In the early years of the organisation, Murray and Noonan ran three successful iterations of The Drama Project with students and Drama Teacher Nicole Bonfield at Penrith Selective High School.
 In its first year, its intergenerational arts-and-health project, "Rain-dancing For Beginners", conducted in partnership with MND NSW and won a 2010 Excellence in the Arts in Palliative Care award at the Art of Good Health and Wellbeing, Second International Arts and Health Conference, in Melbourne.
 The Drama Project was later the subject of a documentary by filmmaker Jordan Byron.
-In its early years, The Groundswell Project also delivered the FilmLife in partnership with the Organ and Tissue Authority, Busting Cancer - a body casting project in Western Sydney for women, and events within the Hidden program at Sydney's Rookwood Cemetery.
+In its early years, The Groundswell Project also delivered the FilmLife in partnership with the Organ and Tissue Authority, Busting Cancer – a body casting project in Western Sydney for women, and events within the Hidden program at Sydney's Rookwood Cemetery.
 Murray also devised and ran workshops on "Writing Loss", while Noonan's focus included research projects such as the development of the first national Australia-wide Death Literacy Index, and community programs including "Ten Things To Know Before You Go".
 They later established an annual event, Dying to Know Day, since held in August each year.

 Since 2010, Murray has also completed a Diploma of Creative Industries at Victoria University and two postgraduate degrees, a Master of Arts in playwriting through QUT and a creative practice-based PhD through RMIT University.
-Her doctoral project Essayesque Dismemoir: w/rites of elder-flowering employed variations of the performance essay to devise participatory nonfiction on the embodied experience of ageing.
+Her doctoral project "Essayesque Dismemoir: w/rites of elder-flowering" employed variations of the performance essay to devise participatory nonfiction on the embodied experience of ageing.
 As part of her project, awarded in 2017, she produced a triptych of new works, under the title Ware With A Translucent Body.

 Since 2018, Murray has held an appointment as a Vice-Chancellor's Postdoctoral Research Fellow in the School of Media & Communication at RMIT, where she is an active member of the non/fictionLab, and one third of the research collective, The Symphony of Awkward, with Stayci Taylor and Kim Munro.
 The Symphony of Awkward conducts practice-led research in an emergent-field they call diarology.